heinrich5991/libtw2/doc/huffman.md

 ===========

 Teeworlds uses a huffman code to compress its network messages.
 The substitution works on bytes terminated by an EOF symbol (which means that there are 2^8+1 = 257 symbols).
-The specific  can be seen in the appendix.
-The bitstream is encoded as follows:
+The specific substitutions can be seen in the appendix.
+The bitstream is padded with 0s until the number of bits is a multiple of 8, then the order of the bits in the individual bytes is reversed.
+This means a bitstream of `0123 4567 89ab cdef` ends up as:

   7654 3210 fecb da98 ...
   |         |
   |         second byte
   first byte

+NOTE: A bug in the reference implementation leads to an extra padding byte to be appended even if the bit stream already has a length that is a multiple of 8.

+NOTE: The reference implementation ignores the end of the byte stream during decompression and just assumes it is followed by an endless stream of zeros.

 Example